 The use of intracameral cefuroxime following cataract surgery reduced the incidence of postoperative endophthalmitis.
 Additional risk factors associated with endophthalmitis after cataract surgery included clear corneal incisions (CCI) and the use of silicone intraocular lenses (IOL).
 A study reviewing 45954 cataract procedures performed by the same surgeon discovered that the incidence of postoperative endophthalmitis could be reduced by 72% if the patient had pretreatment with periocular penicillin injections and topical chloramphenicol-sulphadimidine.
 The efficacy of this method had confirmation by a concurrent masked, randomized study of 6618 cataract operations that demonstrates that topical regimen alone was as ineffective as penicillin prophylaxis alone.
 Prevention of postcataract endophthalmitis remains a difficult topic to study given the low incidence.
 In addition to appropriate wound construction, a combination of povidone-iodine and antibiotics provide a reasonable approach in reducing the risk of this rare but severe infection.

 Bacterial endophthalmitis frequently poses a diagnostic dilemma.
 These patients may exhibit non-specific signs and symptoms such as blurry vision, eye pain, or leukocytosis.
 The cause of bacterial endophthalmitis may be due to either endogenous or more commonly exogenous causes such as traumatic or surgical.
 While the slit-lamp exam may reveal that the patient has endophthalmitis, the etiology is difficult to ascertain without proper diagnostic studies.
-While the ophthalmologist is almost always involved in the care of patients with bacterial endophthalmitis, it is essential to consult with an interprofessional team of specialists that include infectious disease, pharmacology, and the patient's primary care provider.
+While the ophthalmologist is almost always involved in the care of patients with bacterial endophthalmitis, it is essential to consult with an interprofessional team of specialists and other providers that include infectious disease, pharmacology, and the patient's primary care provider.

 |||Durand ML, Bacterial and Fungal Endophthalmitis.
 Clinical microbiology reviews.
 2017 Jul; [PubMed PMID: 28356323]|